-Eight years ago, I sat on my bed and began researching round-the-world tickets.
+Twelve years ago, I sat on my bed and began researching round-the-world tickets.
+I was toying with the idea of long-term travel and felt as though the entire world had suddenly opened up to me.
 I grabbed a pen and notepad, pulled up a map of the world, and began to scribble down a list of the destinations I most wanted to visit.

 After weeks of research, the place I had placed right at the top of my wish list was the Cook Islands.
-It looked like paradise and I was determined to visit.
+From my research, it looked like paradise and I was desperate to visit.

 It may have taken me over four years of full-time travel to get there, but man, was it worth the wait!
 Here’s what it’s like to travel in one of the prettiest places I’ve ever been.